Easy for you, right for the environment

 Disposing of your old batteriesIf you have an old battery (or two) lying about, you too can do the right thing by the environment.
-Drop into any of our service centres in NSW and we’ll take care of them at no charge.
-Or contact your local council and ask about their household hazardous waste collection services.
+Contact your local council and ask about their household hazardous waste collection services.

 97% of each battery can be recycledEvery time we remove a battery from a car, it's sent off to an environmentally sound and government-approved recycling plant where 97% of the battery is recycled and put to a variety of uses.

 We’ll put your old car battery to good use

 The lead is melted down and reused for new batteries.
 The sulphuric acid is neutralised or converted into the less harmful common ingredient, sodium sulphate – present in many household detergents and fertilisers.
 And the polypropylene (plastic) casings are recycled and used for new battery casings and other manufacturing.